 Then you need to give details regarding your education chronologically backward.
 You should include the specialization, the department, the year of obtaining the degree, and the GPA.
 Start by including details about your master's and then your bachelor's.

 Make sure to include at least a conference, if not a paper or a journal article.

 Then you give details regarding your project and training undertaken.
 Write the title of the project that you worked on, a brief description, and future scope.
 You can structure the section like follows:

 This will give you confidence considering that not only you have worked and become experienced but also have some understanding so that you can think about the things which will be of practical impact or which will be practically helpful for development in the future.

 5. Software skills

-It’s important to have references.
-If you can provide at least three references along with a reference letter then it will great for your CV.
+It’s important to have references you can provide at least three references along with a reference letter then, it will be great for your CV.
 Mention the name of the referee, his position, email address, and phone number like in the example below: